Science Web Assignment for Unit 4

 Because the moon is moving so quickly in the sky, it crosses the surface of the sun in just a few hours.
 From the start to the end of an eclipse takes at most 3 hours, and the longest time the moon can cover the sun entirely (as seen from by an earth observer) is about 7 minutes.
 During this time, however, properly-equipped observers can look at the Corona of the sun--the outer atmosphere that is usually lost in the brighter light from the sun's surface.
 The shadow cast by the moon on the earth is small, and only people directly in the path of that shadow will see the total eclipse.
 People near the edges will see the moon cover only part of the sun.
 To everyone else, the sun will appear normal.

 Solar eclipses do not occur every new moon because the moon is usually above or below the sun's orbit.
 When they do occur, both professional and amateur astronomers may travel halfway across the world to view and record the eclipse and study the sun's corona and other phenomena visible only during these events.
-The last total solar eclipse for this decade occured on August 11, 1999 over Europe and the Middle East.
+The last total solar eclipse in the US was in 2017.